zinyawlinn/transformer-MSA/README.md

 # Transformer-Based Text-Only and Multimodal Sentiment Analysis

-This repository contains the implementation code for my dissertation project:

-**A Comparative Evaluation of Transformer-Based Text-Only and Multimodal Approaches for Sentiment Analysis**
+This repository contains the implementation code for "A Comparative Evaluation of Transformer-Based Text-Only and Multimodal Approaches for Sentiment Analysis".

-The project compares text-only and multimodal transformer-based approaches for sentiment analysis using the CMU-MOSEI dataset.
+The project compares text-only and multimodal transformer-based approaches using the CMU-MOSEI dataset.
 The experiments evaluate model performance under 2-class, 3-class, and 7-class sentiment classification settings.

 ## Project Overview